jlmelville/passaas/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/2e0f91826a794453a874262813f6a777)](https://www.codacy.com/app/jlmelville/passaas?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=jlmelville/passaas&amp;utm_campaign=Badge_Grade)
 [![Maintainability](https://api.codeclimate.com/v1/badges/fa6d1bc93f079ff810c9/maintainability)](https://codeclimate.com/github/jlmelville/passaas/maintainability)

-A REST service that provides a (read-only) REST interface to `passwd` and `group` files.
+A REST service that provides a (read-only) interface to `passwd` and `group` files.
 Built using [connexion](https://github.com/zalando/connexion).

-Although not practically useful, I do hope it can act as a template if you are looking to quickly get started with  a connexion-based service that includes basic testing (using [WebTest](https://github.com/Pylons/webtest)), configuration and so on.
+Although not practically useful, I do hope it can act as a sample connexion app with a greater focus on basic configuration and testing (using [WebTest](https://github.com/Pylons/webtest)), compared to other connexion example projects.
+Some more details on the project structure are in `project-structure.md`.

-If you don't care about connexion (or Flask apps), then as an example Python app it might also be useful for setting up:
+If you don't care about connexion (or Flask apps), then as a Python app it might also be useful for setting up:

 * Continuous Integration with [travis-ci](https://travis-ci.org) (Linux),
 [appveyor](https://ci.appveyor.com) (Windows) and [azure pipelines](https://dev.azure.com) (Mac).